COLUMN-China's pollution control yields wrong question on coal cuts: Russell

 This new consumption can take the form of industry, power plants or coal-to-gas plants.

-At the same time, polluting power plants and industries closer to major city centers are being idled, while others are being encouraged to be more efficient.
+At the same time, polluting power plants and industries closer to major city centres are being idled, while others are being encouraged to be more efficient.

 What this means, particularly in the industrial zones of the southeast, is that there will still be a market for imported coal, especially for grades that are of higher calorific value.